mantrakp04/persistent-text-streaming-perma-auth/README.md

 `example` directory) is a just such a simple chat app that demonstrates use of the component.

 Here's what you'll end up with!
-The left window is streaming the chat body to the client, and the right window is subscribed to the chat body via a database query.
-Refreshing the page will always reload the persisted chat history from the database:
+The left browser window is streaming the chat body to the client, and the right browser window is subscribed to the chat body via a database query.
+The message is only updated in the database on sentence boundaries, whereas the HTTP stream sends tokens as they come:

 ![example-animation](./anim.gif)